googleapis/google-api-nodejs-client/README.md

 You can find a detailed list of breaking changes and new features in our [Release Notes][releasenotes].
 If you've used this library before `25.x`, see our [Release Notes][releasenotes] to learn about migrating your code from `24.x.x` to `25.x.x`.
 It's pretty easy :)

 ## License
 This library is licensed under Apache 2.0.
-Full license text is available in [COPYING][copying].
+Full license text is available in [LICENSE][license].

 ## Contributing
 We love contributions!
 Before submitting a Pull Request, it's always good to start with a new issue first.
 To learn more, see [CONTRIBUTING][contributing].